James F. Allen (businessman)

-James F. "Jim" Allen is the chairman of Hard Rock International and chief executive officer of Seminole Gaming.
-Previously, he served as vice president of operations of The Trump Organization and senior vice president of Sol Kerzner's company, Sun International.
+James F. Allen (born 1960) is an American businessman who is the chairman of Hard Rock International and chief executive officer of Seminole Gaming.
+Previously, he was vice president of operations of The Trump Organization and senior vice president of Sol Kerzner's company, Sun International.

 Early life and education

-James Allen was born to Robert C. and Kathryn Allen, and had a modest upbringing.
+James Allen was born in 1960 to Robert C. and Kathryn Allen, and had a modest upbringing.
 He attended Mainland Regional High School in Linwood, New Jersey, graduating in 1978.
 To support his mother and aunt, Allen began working in restaurants at the age of 13.

 Allen took career-development courses, including gaming classes at University of Nevada, Reno and creative writing and hotel management classes at Atlantic Cape Community College in Mays Landing, New Jersey.

 Career

 Allen has worked in the casino, hotel, and gaming industries since 1979.
 His career began as a cook at Bally's Park Place in Atlantic City, New Jersey, where he has been credited with helping successfully implement data tracking software to balance profit and food costs.
 Via Bally's, he entered a management training program around 1980.
 In 1985, he joined Atlantic City Hilton as a purchasing manager.

 Allen worked at The Trump Organization, which had taken over the Atlantic City Hilton, until 1993.
 He became part of the senior management team for three Trump properties in Atlantic City, before being promoted to vice president of operations.
-Allen next worked for real estate developer Christopher Hemmeter (Hemmeter Enterprises), serving as general manager for four Colorado casinos and helping to open another in New Orleans.
+Allen next worked for real estate developer Christopher Hemmeter (Hemmeter Enterprises), as general manager for four Colorado casinos and helping to open another in New Orleans.

-He was then hired by South African business magnate Sol Kerzner to serve as the Mohegan Sun's senior vice president of property operations and help develop Atlantis Paradise Island.
+He was then hired by South African business magnate Sol Kerzner to be Mohegan Sun's senior vice president of property operations and help develop Atlantis Paradise Island.
 Allen was Kerzner's third hire, starting in 1995 and departing in 2001.
 He was promoted to senior vice president of property operations in Kerzner's company, Sun International, which included Mohegan Sun, Atlantis Paradise Island, and the Ocean Club and the former Desert Inn, Las Vegas.

+Allen is a former member of the New Jersey Casino Control Commission Task Force on Gaming Regulation.